Shamir-Lab/3CAC/README.md

 For contigs assembled from short reads by metaSPAdes, files `scaffolds.fasta`, `assembly_graph_with_scaffolds.gfa`, and `scaffolds.path` can be used as input. for contigs assembled from long reads by metaFlye, files `assembly.fasta`, `assembly_graph.gfa`, `assembly_info.txt` can be used as input.

-## 1. Generate the initial classification of 3CAC
+## 1. Running PPR-Meta, viralVerify, PlasClass and DeepVirFinder

 (1) Run either `viralVerify` or `PPR-Meta` on the contig file to classify each of the input contigs as phage, plasmid, chromosome, or uncertain.